 Teen Leadership: Lessons from the Holocaust

 Utilizing primary sources, students explore case studies of individual decision-making before and during the Holocaust to prompt discussion about bullying, individual behavior, and active citizenship.
-Students consider their own responsibilities and choices and the power of individuals to make change.
+Students consider their own responsibilities and choices and the impact that one person’s choices can make.
 This program is best suited for students who understand the core facts of the Holocaust and is appropriate for grades 7–12.
-Please note that this activity works best with smaller groups.
+Please note that this activity works best with one or two classes of students at a time.

 Introduction to Antisemitism

-Students are introduced to the concept of antisemitism throughout history through the ideas of stereotyping and conspiracy theories.
-Students also learn strategies for responding to antisemitism and other forms of hate speech.
+Students are introduced to the ancient concept of antisemitism.
+Through the examination of primary sources showing historical tropes, stereotypes, and conspiracy theories, students will learn strategies for recognizing and responding to antisemitism and other forms of hate speech.
 This program is best suited for students who understand the core facts of the Holocaust and is appropriate for grades 6–12.

 “Building Upstanders” | Photo Credit: de Santiago EC/PK & Head Start Center